mihanwp/MihanPanel-Lite/README.md

 **The main advantages of Mihan Panel:**
 * Use the original WordPress login form for security plugins compatibility
 * Ability to change the login page background
-* Change Logo Page Logo
+* Change Login Page Logo
 * Change the login page link to your website address
 * Use custom menus in the user panel
 * Custom profile fields